Blog

 Get the inside scoop with LoginTC and learn about relevant security news and insights.

-Everything you need to know about Australia’s new cybersecurity law
+Everything you need to know about Australia’s cybersecurity laws

-Last month, the Australian parliament passed a new cybersecurity law aimed at cracking down on increasingly harmful ransomware attacks and data breaches that have shaken the country in recent months.
+In the past year, the parliament of Australia has passed a new cybersecurity laws aimed at cracking down on increasingly harmful ransomware attacks and data breaches that have shaken the country since 2022.

-In this article, we’ll discuss what this new law contains, why it was created, and what ramifications it has for your organization.
+In this article, we’ll discuss what cybersecurity legislation in Australia includes, and what ramifications it has for your organization.

-On November 28, 2022, Australia amended its existing Privacy Act with a bill known as the Privacy Legislation Amendment (Enforcement and Other Measures) Bill 2022.
-The legislation introduced some substantial changes.
+On November 28, 2022, Australia amended its existing Privacy Act with a bill known as the Privacy Legislation Amendment (Enforcement and Other Measures) Bill 2022 to include substantial changes related to cybersecurity.

 Firstly, it raised fines for companies that suffer “serious” or “repeated” data breaches from $2.2 million to whichever is the highest of: